-The Devil traces
+The Devil tracks

-In 1855 in the provincial town of South Devon, England, winter was quite harsh and the snow covered the whole country.
-On the night of February 8, traces similar to those of animals appeared on the white surface.
+In 1855, in the provincial town of South Devon, England, winter was quite harsh and snow-covered the whole country.
+On the night of February 8, tracks similar to those of animals appeared on the white surface.
 The footprints had a depth of about 6 cm and a distance between them of 20 cm and continued their strictly straight path for 160 km.

 The disappearance of English runner James Worson

-On September 3, 1873 James Worson was running a great distance between Leamington and Coventry and had to pass through a forest.
-Two his friends, Hammerson Burns and Barham Wise, decided to follow behind him with a carriage, holding a camera in hand.
-While the first kilometers of the route flowed normally and they were constantly watching Worson, suddenly they saw their friend stumble and stoop forward, ready to fall.
+On September 3, 1873, James Worson was running a great distance between Leamington and Coventry and had to pass through a forest.
+Two of his friends, Hammerson Burns and Barham Wise, decided to follow behind him with a carriage, holding a camera in hand.
+While the first kilometers of the route flowed normally and they were constantly watching Worson, suddenly, they saw their friend stumble and stoop forward, ready to fall.

 The ghost in the photo

 This is Freddy Jackson, British aviation engineer, who, according to all testimony, had died in an accident on a propeller aircraft two days before this photo was taken.
-Indeed, the funeral was celebrated on the day the photo was taken…
+Indeed, the funeral was celebrated on the day the photo was taken.